 This pizzelle cookie recipe is so easy!
 It’s just like making waffles – mix up the batter and then cook it in the iron.

-- Make the Batter: In a large bowl, combine the butter with sugar and whisk until combined.
-Add in the eggs and extract and whisk again until well combined.
-Add flour and baking powder, and stir until just combined.
+- Make the Batter: In a large bowl, whisk together the melted butter and sugar until well blended.
+Add the eggs and vanilla extract, whisking until fully incorporated.
+Finally, add the flour and baking powder, and gently stir until just combined.

-- Cook Pizzelle: Drop 1 heaping tablespoon of batter in the center of each Pizzelle space on the iron.
-Close the lid and bake for 45-60 seconds or until done.
+- Cook Pizzelle: Drop one heaping tablespoon of batter in the center of each Pizzelle space on the iron.
+Close the lid and bake for 60-90 seconds or until done.
 When steam stops coming out of the pizzelle machine, that means they are finished.

-- Finish: Allow the cookies to cool on a wire rack.
-If you want to, you can trip any uneven edges from the pizzelle with a pair of scissors while they are still warm.
+- Finish: Allow the cookies to cool on a cooling rack.
+If you want to, you can trim any uneven edges from the pizzelle with a pair of scissors while they are still warm.
 Dust with powdered sugar just before serving.

 Tip!